Search Tips

 (23) North Dakota Judicial System;

-(c) Consistent with judicial branch education commission policy, the commission may grant credit for self-study courses and other educational means approved in advance on a case-by-case basis.
+(c) The commission may grant credit for self-study sponsored by a presumptively approved provider on a case-by-case basis.
 Twenty percent of the required hours for any

 reporting period may be acquired through self-study.